vinceimbat/vinceimbat/content/Indirect interaction theory per Patterson.md

 - substance dualism
 - substance pluralism - doesn't restrict the amount of ontological categories to only two

-In this theory created by [[thoughts/steve patterson|Steve Patterson]], mind and body do not directly interact.
+In this theory created by [[steve patterson|Steve Patterson]], mind and body do not directly interact.
 They simply effectively interact.
 The state of one affects the state of the other.

 State is the condition of A at any given time.